xxfantasiadownxx/existarr/README.md

 Matching text is highlighted in the results.
 That said, it functions on text strings.
 So check for any irrelevant results.
+---
+(this is a 100% vibe coded project)